 Representation and celebration are of course important – but they require very little from non-LGBTQIA+ folks: to create meaningful equity and inclusion we have to go beyond tokenism.
 What follows are some fundamental ways we can do just that.

 The LGBTQIA+ community is not monolithic – it is a large and diverse community of many communities.

-While the acronym is useful in identifying the shared experience of folks who are marginalised because of their gender identity and/or romantic/sexual attraction, it’s crucial to also recognise the broadly different identities and groups within the wider community.
+While the acronym is useful in identifying the shared experience of folks who are marginalized because of their gender identity and/or romantic/sexual attraction, it’s crucial to also recognize the broadly different identities and groups within the wider community.

-For example: South-east Asian Lesbian Women face heterosexism that has both gendered and racialised dimensions.
-That means the marginalisation they experience is specific and unique in that racism, sexism and heterosexism come together to produce compounded oppression, inequity and violence.
+For example, South-east Asian Lesbian Women face heterosexism that has both gendered and racialized dimensions.
+That means the marginalization they experience is specific and unique in that racism, sexism, and heterosexism come together to produce compounded oppression, inequity, and violence.

 “There is no such thing as a single-issue struggle because we do not live single-issue lives.“

 …. and when we focus on struggles as “singular” – or disconnected – we end up prioritizing our default within that community; that is, those who experience heterosexism or cissexism but don’t experience other forms of systemic oppression; for example disablism, Islamophobia or classism.

 When we fail to think about and practice intersectionality in our efforts for LGBTQIA+ solidarity, we end up further marginalizing those we say we are seeking to support – and the most vulnerable at that.

 DON’T – Pinkwashing